-Correspondence, 1937–40, of Charles S. Bridges as Manager of the Export Division of Libby, McNeill & Libby, Chicago, Ill., with C. F. Embree, Batvia, Java.
+Correspondence, 1937–40, of Charles Scott Bridges (native of Gloucester County) while serving as the manager of the Export Division of Libby, McNeill & Libby, chiefly with Charley F. Embree, while the latter worked in Batvia, Java, as an agent for Libby.
 36 items.
-Gift of Ambassador Peter S. Bridges, Arlington.
+Gift of Ambassador Peter S. Bridges, Arlington, 2019 October 29.

 Scrapbook, 1941–c.
 2009, kept by members of the Heinline family, Radford. pages: mounted clippings; 12 x 14 inches.
 Gift of Vickie Collawn, Gum Spring.